Texas Longford: Storylines

 Texas decides to leave for Australia but Dodger manages to convince her to stay by confessing his love.
 Dodger faces family issues and is upset that Texas had previously slept with Rob Edwards (David Atkins), but the relationship improves afterwards.
 Texas presumes Dodger is being unfaithful and he confirms her doubts.
-Will consoles Texas and they have sex, by later it was discover by Dodger's twin sister Sienna Blake.
+Will consoles Texas and they have sex, by later it was discover by Dodger's twin sister, Sienna Blake (Anna Passey).
 Texas realises that Will knew about Sienna and has used her.
 Dodger asks Texas to marry him but she writes him a good-bye letter and leaves.
 She later returns for Dodger, but Will reveals their affair.
 She confronts Will who throws himself down some stairs and she believes she pushed him.
 Will is left paralysed and a guilty Texas becomes his carer.
 Will guilt trips Texas into starting a relationship with him.
 He begins to spy on her and make Dodger jealous.
 He convinces Texas to marry him.
-But Texas discovers Will and Leanne kissing and she sleeps with Dodger.
+Texas discovers Will and Leanne Holiday (Jessica Forrest) kissing and she sleeps with Dodger.
 Knowing that she plans to leave him, Will pretends to have an aneurysm to make her stay.
 Dodger tries to convince Texas to leave with him, but she decides to marry Will.
 Texas discovers the truth about Will's deception and begs Dodger to run away with her.
-On their wedding day Will pushes Texas out of a window to her death when she confronts him over his lies.
-On 7 November 2013, Will confesses to his crimes and is arrested for the murders of Texas Longford and Anna Blake.
+On their wedding day, Will pushes Texas out of a window to her death when she confronts him over his lies.
+On 7 November 2013, Will confesses to his crimes and is arrested for the murders of Texas and his own mother, Anna Blake (Saskia Wickham).